White-throated Bee-eater at Dakhla Bay: second record for Morocco and the Western Palearctic.

-A White-throated Bee-eater (Merops albicollis) found at Dakhla bay, Oued Dahab region on 28 February 2017 by Billy Herman and Annelies Jacobs.
-It’s the second Western Palearctic record for the species.
+The White-throated Bee-eater was found at Dakhla Bay, Oued Dahab region on 28 February 2017 by Billy Herman and Annelies Jacobs.
+It’s the second WP record for the species.
 It should be remembred that the first record was observed at the site known to birders as ‘Gleb Jdiane’ in December 2013 (correct name of that place is not Gleb Jdiane but Tachektent).

 On our way back from Morocco today, we were lucky to watch this tattered silent White-throated Bee-eater / Witkeelbijeneter (Merops albicollis).
 It was found two days ago (28/2) by Billy Herman and Annelies in the garden of their Attitude resort at Dakhla bay, Oued ed Dahab-Lagouira, Western Sahara.
 This place may be the only sizeable green patch in the vast desert area along this coast.
 The bird’s battered plumage suggests it must have had a hard time when flying north instead of south from its breeding range in southern Mauritania.
 If accepted, the bird constitutes (only) the second record for the Western Sahara and the WP; the first was at Gleb Jdiane in December 2013.